 Does the sight of absurd architectural projects containing shipping containers make you cringe?
 Do you break into a cold sweat merely at the thought of people living in steel boxes that are as prone to overheating as a car parked under a high-noon July sun?
 Have you seen one too many a design project that stacks containers as though they were Jenga blocks?
 Have you had it with rusty containers from which string lights emanate and overpriced beer is served?

-Three dwellings occupy each residential floor of which one –the corner unit– is a larger double-container two-bedroom apartment while the other two are single-module one-bedroom units.
-The site of the project is an empty urban corner lot located within earshot of Las Ramblas where a decrepit building was torn down about a decade ago and used in the interim as a tiny, tactical “pocket park”.
-The reason this building has a double facade is that the city of Barcelona’s urbanism bylaws for this dense historical district require building volumes to extend exactly to front- and side- property lines, leaving a margin of extra space between the container cluster and the rather irregularly shaped Medieval plot of land.
+Each floor of this residential building contains three dwelling units.
+Corner units are two-bedroom apartments made of two 40 foot shipping containers, while the rest are single-module one-bedroom units.
+The site of the project is an empty urban corner lot located within earshot of Las Ramblas where a decrepit building was torn down about a decade ago.
+APROP has a double-skin façade because the city of Barcelona’s urban bylaws in this dense historical district require building volumes to extend exactly to all their property lines, leaving a margin of space between the cluster of containers and the somewhat irregularly shaped plot.

 The building’s ground floor contains an entrance lobby for the dwellings above as well as a generously glazed corner storefront space for commercial or institutional use.
 On the upper floors, a stair and elevator tower open onto an outdoor gallery access deck overlooking a lightwell that is shared with an adjacent building.
 This covered outdoor deck, wider than required by the Spanish building code, allows a sliver of “in-between” space to be appropriated by dwellers for putting plants or a chair.
 Indeed, every apartment is entered through glass doors, enabling its least private space –the living room– to fuse with the gallery while receiving natural light and permitting summer cross-ventilation.
 A communal roof garden caps the building.